MarsicoFL/IMPOPk/README.md

 Pangenome application can be used as a framework to re-evaluate IBD inference.

 ### **Exploring IBD estimation from the pangenome graph**
-> *What does shared descent mean in a graph context?*
+> *What does identity by descent mean in a graph context?*

 Propose defining IBD as common trajectories through the pangenome graph, rather than intervals on a linear reference.
 Enables novel metrics of haplotype conservation, cohesion, or uniqueness across graph paths (for example, now IBD is considered one-to-one, without incorporating duplcations).